-- Keep food in sealed plastic or glass containers rather than in paper or cardboard containers that cockroaches can chew on and lay eggs in.
+- Keep food in plastic or glass containers.
+Avoid keeping them in paper or cardboard as cockroaches may chew or lay eggs in them.

-Seal and caulk all cracks, fissures, and openings around pipes to reduce cockroaches’ hiding places.
+Seals and caulk all cracks and crevices, fissures, and openings around pipes to reduce cockroaches’ hiding places.
 Use sticky traps to detect cockroach populations and to know where they are hiding in order to better focus your elimination efforts.
-Contact us today!